Rural Health Disparities

 Appalachia

 There are many areas of overlap between Appalachia and the South, and Appalachia exhibits many of the same health disparities found in the South.
 A 2017 Health Affairs article, Widening Disparities in Infant Mortality and Life Expectancy Between Appalachia and the Rest of the United States, 1990–2013, identified infant mortality rates 16% higher in the Appalachian region compared to the U.S. as a whole from 2009 to 2013.
 The article reports that the deficit in life expectancy for residents of Appalachia widened by 2.4 years from 1990 to 1992.
-The 2023 NORC Walsh Center for rural Health Analysis and East Tennessee State University Center for Rural Health Research report, Appalachian Diseases of Despair, found that in 2021 Appalachia had a higher all-cause mortality rate than other parts of the U.S. While the all-cause mortality rate has seen a significant increase in the U.S. due to COVID-19, the rate remains higher in Appalachia with 507.4 deaths per 100,000 when compared with the non-Appalachia rate of 372.8 deaths per 100,000.
+The 2024 NORC Walsh Center for Rural Health Analysis and East Tennessee State University Center for Rural Health Research report, Appalachian Diseases of Despair, found that in 2022 Appalachia had a higher all-cause mortality rate of 444.4 deaths per 100,000 than the non-Appalachian U.S., which had a rate of 332.3 deaths per 100,000.
+Mortality from overdose, suicide, and alcoholic liver disease was 105.0 deaths per 100,000, a rate 37% higher than in non-Appalachia.
 A research product from RHRPRC, Exploring Rural and Urban Mortality Differences in the Appalachian Region, reports mortality rates for cancer, heart disease, diabetes, lower respiratory diseases, unintentional injury, and stroke are higher in Appalachia compared to the U.S. as a whole.
 The 2021 report Creating a Culture of Health in Appalachia: Disparities and Bright Spots also provides data on mortality from these conditions, as well as years of potential life lost in the region.
 Other diseases and health concerns resulting in elevated death rates throughout the region include septicemia, chronic liver disease, suicide, and overdoses from prescription and illegal drugs.
 The American Psychiatric Association's (APA) 2017 publication Mental Health Disparities: Appalachian People reports the “region's suicide rate is 17% higher than the national rate” and rural Appalachian residents are 21% more likely to die by suicide compared to their counterparts residing in larger metro counties in the region.
 Additional information and data on Appalachian health disparities can be found in the 2017 report Health Disparities in Appalachia from the Appalachian Regional Commission and the Cecil G. Sheps Center for Health Services Research.
 See Resources by Topic: Appalachia for additional information and Rural Project Examples: Appalachia for examples of programs working to decrease disparities.

 The Delta Region